 North Carolina Transgender Teen Running for Homecoming

-February 4, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+February 4, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 Blake Brockington, a senior in Charlotte, North Carolina, is breaking down barriers at East Mecklenburg High School.